 How to make a gluten free rice salad recipe

 So what’s the difference between jasmine and basmati rice?
-Mahatma provided this graphic that illustrates the differences between the two.
+Here's a graphic that illustrates the differences between the two.

-You can use either in this simple tabbouleh recipe, though I found that Mahatma’s jasmine rice was less expensive than their basmati rice when I was shopping for rice and other tabbouleh salad ingredients at my local Walmart.
+You can use either in this simple tabbouleh recipe, though I found that jasmine rice was less expensive than basmati rice when I was shopping for rice and other tabbouleh salad ingredients at my local store.